CWFF offers two options for festival passes. Choose the pass that works best for you and your fest friends!

 Founders Dan Balis and Eugene Cho met at Vassar College and started making house singles in the early 2000s.Escort started as a studio project for the duo who, "wanted to make records in the spirit of the old ones we were sampling."

 Despite being a self-proclaimed disco band they "are very careful to make music that doesn't just sound and feel old, but is actually relevant for DJs and listeners today."
 Their first single, "Starlight", was released to critical acclaim, which led to the band being invited to make their live debut at the P.S.1 Warm Up series.
 A flash mob of 300 dancers coordinated a group dance to Escort's remix of Feist's "I Feel It All" in the Eaton Center in Toronto for International Dance Day.
-Escort's "Starlight" was featured in DSW's (Designer Shoe Warehouse) fall 2013 commercial, "Savvy Shoe Lovers."Sunday 11:30 PM Late Night LoungeGet passes
+Escort's "Starlight" was featured in DSW's (Designer Shoe Warehouse) fall 2013 commercial, "Savvy Shoe Lovers."Saturday 11:30 PM Main StageGet passes

 Dwayne Gretzky is a live music collective celebrating the greatest songs of all time.
 Transcending both era and genre, this prodigiously talented group of Toronto musicians captivates audiences with a masterfully curated tour of artists from both the classic and modern pop canon – from Bowie to Beyoncé, Springsteen to Spears, The Supremes to The Strokes.
 With tasteful precision, chameleonic versatility and a flair for the dramatic, Dwayne Gretzky scratches our collective itch to be surprised by the familiar.

-Rebecca moved down to Austin, Texas in September 2014 with her second studio album on the way.
-This marked a major event in Rebecca's life as a songwriter and performer, leaving it all behind to start anew in the music-rich city of Austin, TX.
-She performed an official music showcase at SXSW on March 21st in Austin, TX, and on April 28th, she released her Sophomore album, "Point Of No Return" both digitally and on CD.
+In March 2015, Perl performed an official music showcase at SXSW in Austin, TX, and on April 28th, she released her Sophomore album, "Point Of No Return" both digitally and on CD.
 'Point Of No Return' combines the catchy sounds of folk and pop while remaining honest and truthful in the lyrics.
 She returned from her Southeastern tour in late May 2015 and has recently wrapped up yet another West Coast tour with Howie Day in August 2015.

 After touring the country, Rebecca decided to make a shift in her music career and moved out to Los Angeles, where she currently resides.
-Her focus has been songwriting and collaborating with other writers – both for herself and other artists.
-Her deep passion for performing has not wavered, and she’s excited to see what the future holds.Saturday 01:45 PM Main StageGet passes
+Her ability to move with the times and commitment to storytelling is as strong as her composition, which will have anyone that’s listened to music instantly captivated and coming back for more.Saturday 02:00 PM Main StageGet passes

 Josh Capon is the seasoned executive chef and partner behind Lure Fishbar, B&B Winepub and El Toro Blanco in New York City, and Lure Fishbar which opened recently in South Beach, Miami.
 He is the host of Spike TV's first food series Frankenfood premiering June 22.
 2014.
 Capon graduated from Johnson & Wales University and while in culinary school, Charlie Palmer selected Capon as the culinary "extern" at Aureole, Palmer's acclaimed Manhattan restaurant.
 After graduating in 1994, Capon accepted an offer from Palmer to assist in the opening of The Lenox Room.
 From there, he went on to work for David Burke at the Park Avenue Café, where he was offered an exchange opportunity to work in Europe.
 He spent the next year honing his cooking skills in several different restaurants throughout France, Italy, Germany and Spain before returning to the US and building his own culinary empire.
 Capon is also a four-time champion of Rachael Ray’s annual Burger Bash competition.